MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Contents of some file (or files with the same contents)
-2. tree - TODO
+2. tree - Corresponds to the folders and contains the filenames
-3. commit - TODO
+3. commit - One version of the system
-4. repo - TODO
+4. repo - Holds one project
-5. hash - TODO
+5. hash -